Complexity class: Resource bounds

 Complexity classes group computational problems by their resource requirements.
 To do this, computational problems are differentiated by upper bounds on the maximum amount of resources that the most efficient algorithm takes to solve them.
 More specifically, complexity classes are concerned with the rate of growth in the resources required to solve particular computational problems as the input size increases.
-For example, the amount of time it takes to solve problems in the complexity class P grows at a polynomial rate as the input size increases, which is comparatively slow compared to problems in the exponential complexity class EXPTIME (or more accurately, for problems in EXPTIME that are outside of P, since $\mathsf{P}\subseteq\mathsf{EXPTIME}$).
+For example, the amount of time it takes to solve problems in the complexity class P grows at a polynomial rate as the input size increases, which is comparatively small compared to problems in the exponential complexity class EXPTIME (or more accurately, for problems in EXPTIME that are outside of P, since $\mathsf{P}\subseteq\mathsf{EXPTIME}$).

 Note that the study of complexity classes is intended primarily to understand the inherent complexity required to solve computational problems.
 Complexity theorists are thus generally concerned with finding the smallest complexity class that a problem falls into and are therefore concerned with identifying which class a computational problem falls into using the most efficient algorithm.
 There may be an algorithm, for instance, that solves a particular problem in exponential time, but if the most efficient algorithm for solving this problem runs in polynomial time then the inherent time complexity of that problem is better described as polynomial.